 2 The table references the recommended cumulative risk assessment method by DHS on November 17, 2020.
 Samples meeting or exceeding a PFAS Hazard Index of 1.0 will be included in this number.
 This means that no PFAS compound detected in a well attained or exceeded the DHS recommended standard, but the mixture of PFAS compounds detected would be such that the DHS and DNR would recommend another source of safe water for use.

 DNR Potable Well Sampling Program

-The Wisconsin Department of Natural Resources (DNR) and its contractor are evaluating the available information – including existing private well sampling results – to develop a sampling plan for a subset of French Island's private water supply wells.
+The Wisconsin Department of Natural Resources (DNR) and its contractor will sample a subset of approximately 200 of French Island's private water supply wells.
 Based on sampling results, the state will determine whether to continue or modify the interim, area-wide drinking water advisory for PFAS.
 This effort may take up to 90 days.
-Sampling crews will be on the Island requesting access to and sampling wells at pre-selected homes in mid-April 2021.
+Sampling crews will be on the Island requesting access to and sampling wells at pre-selected homes beginning in mid-April 2021.

 - Alternative Drinking Water